 However, long-term use of Curcumin might hurt the body’s capacity to metabolize certain drugs virtually.

-Does turmeric lower psa levels?
+Does turmeric lower psa levels in enlarged prostate?
 (Curcumin and PSA Levels)

 PSA levels are usually a quiz to resolve if a man has an enlarged prostate.
 Further, studies have shown PSA levels can help estimate the risk of prostate cancer cells.
 The paper shows one study that indicated reduced serum PSA levels among men who took Curcumin.